miro-ka/udacity_mlnd/projects/smartcab/smartcab_report.md

 **QUESTION: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
 How would you describe an optimal policy for this problem?**

-The chosen states (waypoint and light gives the best prediction rate) but it reaches the destination in an average possible time.
+The chosen states waypoint and light gives the best prediction rate but it reaches the destination in an average possible time.
 Optimal policy would be to have 100% accuracy and use as input all the states.
-In theory this should be achieved after a lot of iterations
+In theory this should be achieved after a lot of iterations.

+A very useful control of our trained model is our Q-table, where we can see what actions will our model choose with specific sates combination.
+By observing the final Q-table we can see that all the actions are properly taught if we consider only the included states (light and next_waypoint).

+On other side we can observe during the simulation that the model does not handle well situations where left, right or oncoming states are involved.
+These are the states that we didn't include into our model.